Blankeos/license-plate-detection/README.md

 - OpenCV - For image transformations
 - YoloV5 - For detections (Might upgrade to YoloV8)
 - EasyOCR - for OCR detection
-- SQLite - Data storage
+- Firebase - For cloud data storage.

 <h2>Table of Contents</h2>